Yakisugi (Shou Sugi Ban) How long does it last?

 Age estimate 15 years; note silvering left side from daily exposure to an adjacent river’s morning dew, right side warm wood colour from high UV load.

-In conclusion, the 80-year estimate would be from : Japanese standard 10mm thick boards that started out as our Gendai or Pika-Pika surface (ie brushed), were installed correctly, were never oiled or re-oiled, were installed on a south or west-facing (North or West NZ) orientation, and near the coast.
+In conclusion, the 80-year estimate would be from : Japanese standard 10mm thick boards that started out as our Suyaki full char surface (ie Not brushed), were installed correctly, were never oiled or re-oiled, were installed on a south or west-facing (North or West NZ) orientation, and near the coast.

 However, if the cladding starts out thicker (our New Zealand standard is 18.5mm this is because yield drops off for any thicker than that), is installed correctly is finished with an oil stain, and re-oiled periodically, it will last even longer.
-How long?
-Longer than you ever need to worry about, maybe even your grandkids will not need worry.
+How long is the unknown for New Zealand conditions?
+But we would hazard a guess that your grandkids will not need worry.